Pareekshith1/Transcript-subtitle-Extractor/README.md

 ## Overview

-The **Transcript Subtitle Extractalso **eight Flask-based web application that extracts subtitles or transcripts from YouTube videos using the `youtube-transcript-api`.
+The Transcript Subtitle Extract is a Flask-based web application that extracts subtitles or transcripts from YouTube videos using the `youtube-transcript-api`.
 Users can enter a YouTube video ID, and the application will retrieve the transcript and display it in an easy-to-read format.

 ## Features